MicrosoftEdge/WebView2Feedback/specs/FileTypePolicy.md

                     m_appWindow->RunAsync(
                         [args = wil::make_com_ptr(args), deferral]()
                         {
-                            // Set the `Cancel` property to cancel the saving
+                            // Set the `CancelSave` property to cancel the saving
                             // for ".iso" file directly.
 Save action will be aborted.
                             //
                             // You can let end users make decision on their save